SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/Customization/Padding/README.md

 #Decorator Apperance Sample

-This sample demonstrate how to customize the appearance of the decorator.
-You can customize connector's decorators style using StrokeColor, StrokeWidth and StrokeDashArray .
+This sample demonstrates how to customize the appearance of the decorator.
+Customize the connector's decorators style using the StrokeColor, StrokeWidth, and StrokeDashArray.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/connectors?theme=fluent